wojiushixiaobai/python-build-standalone/docs/distributions.rst

    (Version 5 or above only.)

 python_bytecode_magic_number
-   Magic number to use for bytecode files, expressed as a hexidecimal string.
+   Magic number to use for bytecode files, expressed as a hexadecimal string.

    (Version 5 or above only.)